jlem/WebDevChallenge/README.md

 * AJAX submit a form, validate it server-side, and display those validation errors.
 * Redo the exercises using jQuery
 * Create a drag and drop functionality to upload files
+* Build a basic plugin boilerplate
 * Build a tic tac toe game
 * Build a simple multi-page app using Angular.js
 * Build a select-box replacement plugin
+* Build a date-picker plugin

 ### Misc
 * Build a chrome extension that shows WHOIS information about the domain you're on
 * Build a scraper that aggregates all the hash tags and their links from Twitter's home page.
 Hint - requires you to be authenticated.
 * Build a link shortener
+* Build a simple portfolio website to showcase your work

 ### Mobile/Hybrid
 * Create a Ionic project using http://www.ionicframework.com/